On the Occasion of the 10th Conference of Asian Pharmaceutical Manufacturers' Associations

 Regulations and Approvals (RA)

-• Despite the global pandemic, the need for medicines to treat various diseases has not changed, and it is our constant mission to "bring innovative medicines to the people of Asia as quickly as possible".
+• Despite the global pandemic, the need for medicines to treat various diseases has not changed, and it is our constant mission to "deliver innovative medicines to the people of Asia in a timely manner.

 • This session focused on the theme of "Regulatory Agility in the aftermath of the COVID-19 disaster and its aftermath", and a panel discussion was held with the participation of Asian regulatory authorities and the pharmaceutical industry to discuss what is being done to review new drugs under the current circumstances.
 The panel discussion was attended by Asian regulators and the pharmaceutical industry.

-• Through the discussion, we strongly recognized the importance of the "New Normal of Drug Regulation" that the regulatory authorities have worked on with Regulatory Agility.
+• Through the discussion, participants strongly recognized the importance of the "New Normal in Regulatory Affairs" in which regulators have exercised their Regulatory Agility.

 2. Introduction of an expedited review system for pharmaceuticals in disaster situations (Malaysia)